FRC / Vision / Controls

 How tuning worked

-I exported robot logs, extracted rise time, settling time, overshoot, steady-state error, and oscillation features, then trained separate regressors for P, I, and D multipliers.
+I exported drivetrain and turret logs, extracted rise time, settling time, overshoot, steady-state error, and oscillation metrics, then trained separate regressors for P, I, and D multipliers.
+That gave the controls workflow a repeatable data loop instead of pure manual tuning.

 Videos